 There are a limited number of manufacturers that are able to design and build satellites according to the technical specifications and standards of quality we require, including Astrium Satellites, Boeing Satellite Systems, Lockheed Martin, SS/L and Thales Alenia Space.
 There are also a limited number of launch service providers able to launch such satellites, including International Launch Services, Arianespace, United Launch Alliance and Sea Launch Company.
 The loss of any of our manufacturers or launch service providers could increase the cost and result in the delay of the design, construction or launch of our satellites.
-Even if alternate suppliers for such services are available, we may have difficulty identifying them in a timely manner or we may incur significant additional expense in changing suppliers, and this could result in difficulties or delays in the design, construction or launch of our satellites.
-Any delays in the design, construction or launch of our satellites could have a material adverse effect on our business, financial condition and results of operations.
+Even if alternate suppliers for such services are available, we may have difficulty identifying them in a timely manner or we may incur significant additional expense in changing suppliers, and this could result in difficulties or delays in the design, construction or launch of our satellites or delays in the design, construction or launch of our satellites or delays in the design, construction or launch of our satellites or delays in the design, construction or launch of our satellites or delays in the design, construction or launch of our satellites could have a material adverse effect on our business, financial condition and results of operations.